jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 of clutter in your code.
 Also, you often end up doing some really ugly things just to take a peek at what's going on in your code like creating lots of temporary variables.
 And it's not always easy to take a peek while in the middle of doing something, like evaluating intermediate calculation results in the middle of an expression.
 For that, you have to fire up the debugger and start stepping through the code.
-If at all possible, I'd rather not resolt to that.
+If at all possible, I'd rather not do that.

-Kotlin has a very handy and elegant (of course) way to do that more cleanly and keep the messiness under control while also giving you a way to get into nooks and crannies that you wouldn't normally be able to access in Java.
+Kotlin has a very handy and elegant (of course) way to do that and keep the messiness under control.
+It also gives you a way to get into nooks and crannies that you wouldn't normally be able to access in Java.
 The best thing about it is that it makes the debugger even less relevant, which is awesome.

 They're called [scoped functions](https://kotlinlang.org/docs/scope-functions.html) and the one that's really useful for debugging, literally in the moment, is the `also` scoped function.
 This little